PiDelport/feminism-and-freedom-site/content/activities/activity-11.md

 ## Aims

-To help us to understand how queer theory has put the feminist conception of freedom under scrutiny and has highlighted it’s blind-spots.
+To help us to understand how queer theory has put the feminist conception of freedom under scrutiny and has highlighted its blind-spots.

 ## About